FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_monitor_v2.md

 * `name` - (Optional) The Name of the Monitor.

-* `tenant_id` - (Optional) Required for admins.
-The UUID of the tenant who owns the monitor.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new monitor.

 * `type` - (Required) The type of probe, which is PING, TCP, HTTP, or HTTPS, that is sent by the load balancer to verify the member state.
 Changing this creates a new monitor.